-Unprecedented images of North Korea's uranium enrichment facility
+Unprecedented images of North Korea's uranium enrichment facility.

-Image of missile test on September 18
+Images from the missile test on September 18th.

 Source: https://thanhnien.vn/trieu-tien-thu-2-dong-ten-lua-moi-185240919213354074.htm